 Read the tutorial to understand how Kinect coordinate mapping works and create the application by yourself.

 When we refer to “background removal”, we need to keep the pixels which form the user and remove anything else that does not belong to the user.
 The depth camera of the Kinect sensor comes in handy for determining a user’s body.
 However, we need to find the RGB color values, not the depth distances.
 We need to specify which RGB values correspond to the user’s depth values.
 Confused?
-Please don’t.
+Please don’t be.

 Using Kinect, each point in space has the following information: